 The forecast will grant raw & fab authorizations per the commercial terms between GHSP and the supplier.
 GHSP raw & fab authorizations will be provided in accordance with the authorization being provided by our customers.
-An example is that GHSP may provide 4 weeks raw and 2 weeks fab, for a total of 4 weeks (i.e. you are authorized to convert 2 weeks of the raw to fab, not carry an additional 4 weeks raw).
+An example is that GHSP may provide 5 weeks raw and 3 weeks fab, for a total of 5 weeks (i.e. you are authorized to convert 3 weeks of the raw to fab, not carry an additional 5 weeks raw).
 This information will be provided to the suppliers via the releases in SCP.
 Certain commodities may be granted different standards, but all commercial terms will be reflected on the releases.
+The GHSP standard is 5 weeks raw and 3 weeks fab.
 Deviations from the standard must be authorized by GHSP and will be communicated in the Purchase Order as well as on the release.
 The authorization on a release is the GHSP financial commitment for released material.
 Authorization for a CUM amount and the lead-time required for a shipment are not synonymous.
 Lead-time is defined as the amount of time between recognition of an order and receipt of an order (and may include manufacturing time as well as transportation time).
 This does not translate directly into the amount of weeks GHSP will provide firm releases or financial commitment authorization.
 Any questions or concerns on Raw/Fab authorizations reflected on releases should be directed to the appropriate GHSP Buyer.